 - Your vehicle.
 If you’re buying a new or used car — or if you have a car that is less than two years old — you can generally use it as collateral for a secured loan.
 For borrowers with bad credit, an auto title loan can be used to secure a short-term loan, but these are much more risky than a standard personal loan.

 - Your home.
 If you own a home, you can draw against the equity you have in the property to secure your loan.
 These are commonly used for home renovations and college expenses.

 - Your savings.
-Banks and credit unions may allow you to use your savings account or a CD as collateral for a loan.
+Banks may allow you to use your savings account or a CD as collateral for a loan.
 And credit unions may allow you to use your share account.
 You can typically borrow a percentage of the money you have stashed away.
 But like with all secured loans, you risk losing your savings if you default.

 - Your luxury items.
 Some lenders are more flexible with the assets they let you use.
 If you own expensive jewelry, fine art, precious metals, luxury cars or even some antiques, you can use it to secure a personal loan.